tiayyba/CYT180_Lab10/index.md

 - Date

 2. **Screenshots from Your Notebook**
-- Include screenshots for every major step of the lab
+- Include screenshots for every major step of the lab done above.
 - Also include the answers of questions from each step's "comment" section.
 These answers can be added as screenshots from your notebooks markdown cells or added as text in the final pdf.
 - Screenshots must be clear and readable.
 Partial or missing screenshots result in reduced marks.